pwntester/octo.nvim/README.md

 - `g:octo_bubble_delimiter_right`: Right (unicode) character to draw a bubble for labels etc. (default: "")
 - `g:octo_icon_user`: Icon used to signal user names (default: "")
 - `g:octo_icon_reaction_viewer_hint`: Icon as alternative or to complement the highlighting of reactions by the viewer himself (default: "")

+## FAQ

+**How can I disable bubbles for XYZ?**

+Each text-object that makes use of a bubble (except labels) do use their own highlight group that linkes per default to the main bubble highlight group.
+To disable most bubbles at once you can simply link `OctoNvimBubble` to `Normal`.
+To only disable them for a certain plain do the same for the specific sub-group (e.g. `OctoNvimUser`)

+**Why do my issue titles do not get highlightes properly?**

+The title of an issue or PR is special as it gets special highlighting applied and is an editable section.
+Due to the latter property it gets the `OctoNvimEditable` highlighting via a special signs `linehl` setting.
+This takes precedence over the buffer internal highlights.
+To only get the background highlighted by the editable section, set `OctoNvimEditable` to a highlight with a background color definition only.